RomanRomanRoman/MusicSalad/README.md

 # MusicSalad
-Idea of recursivity in music
++Idea of recursivity in music
-Release/tension
++Release/tension